Greeking

 Greeked text is used in typography to evaluate a certain typeface's appropriateness, overall style or type color.
 In visual media, as in typography, greeking involves inserting nonsense text or, commonly, Greek or Latin text in prototypes of visual media projects (such as in graphic and web design) to check the layout of the final version before the actual text is available, or to enhance layout assessment by eliminating the distraction of readable text.
 Text of this sort is known as "greeked text", "dummy text", or "jabberwocky text".
 Lorem ipsum is a commonly used example, though this is derived from Latin, not Greek.

-Because a viewer can be distracted by meaningful content, greeking unimportant text forces the viewer to focus on layout and design.
+Because a viewer can be distracted by meaningful content, greeking unimportant text directs the viewer's focus toward layout and design.
 Greeking is also used when a design is being developed but the content is unfinished.
 One example might be the layout of a magazine article which has photographs but no text; initially, a lorem ipsum text is used, and then the nonsense text is replaced with draft versions as they become available.
 This allows design and layout to be carried out in parallel with content revisions.

-In computing, Greeking can refer to the automatic rendering of text characters as unreadable symbols or lines in the layout preview function of word processing documents, either to speed up screen display or because the graphics display capabilities of the monitor are insufficient for rendering extremely small texts.
+In computing, Greeking can refer to the automatic rendering of text characters as unreadable symbols or lines in the layout preview function of word processing documents, either to speed up screen display or because the graphics display capabilities of the monitor are insufficient for rendering extremely small text.

 The term "greeking" was applied by various WYSIWYG editors of the 1980s, such as ApplixWare and Island Graphics.
 Greeking referred to the substitution of text with a placeholder gray bar upon moving out of focus.